Droulard/RubberDucky/README.md

 into another users computer which is on the same network.

 ### Objective:
 To demonstrate the risk inhereted when a person leaves a computer unlocked and unattended in a public setting and how that risk can be reduced by locking said computer when leaving it unatended.
+We were able to deomonstrate how to deal with this attack after it has been carried out, by monitoring a computer for suspicious bash processes and their usage of resources.

 ### Hardware:
 Adafruit Feather 32u4 Bluefruit LE